 Decodes the buffer string <buffer_sexp> that was encoded using the <charset_sexp> and returns the result in a standard BASIC! string.
 A buffer string is a special use of the BASIC! string in which each 16-bit character consists of one byte of 0 and one byte of data.

+If the source string cannot be decoded with the specified charset, the function returns an empty string ("").
+You can call the GETERROR$() function to get an error message.

 If you attempt to DECODE$() a string that is not a buffer string, you may get unexpected results.
 Besides the function ENCODE$(), the commands Byte.read.buffer and BT.read.bytes can write buffer strings.
 Your program can also build such strings directly, character-by-character.

 If you read data from a file with Byte.read.buffer, you can use DECODE$() to reassemble the bytes into BASIC!
 (UTF-16) strings.
 The charset specifies how the original string was encoded when it was written as bytes to the file.